Jaladhar Sen: Education and personal life

-Jaladhar Sen was born in the Kumarkhali village of Nadia District (presently known as Kusthia district of Bangladesh) in a Dakshin-Rarhiya Kayastha family.
+Jaladhar Sen was born in the Kumarkhali village of Nadia District (presently known as Kusthia District of Bangladesh) in a Dakshin-Rarhiya Kayastha family.
 His family originally hailed from Deganga, North 24 Parganas District of present-day West Bengal (India).
-His great-grandfather migrated to Kumarkhali to work as a Diwan under the East India Company.
+His great-grandfather migrated to Kumarkhali to work as a diwan under the East India Company.
 They were known as "Degangar Sen" (Sens of Deganga).
-His father, Sri Haladhar Sen, was an eminent person of the society.
+His father, Sri Haladhar Sen, was an eminent person in society.
 His father died when Jaladhar was only three years old.
-He appeared in the Minor Examination in 1871 from Goalanda Bengali school and received scholarship.
-In 1878 Jaladhar passed Entrance Examination from Kumarkhali English High School, and got admission to the General Assembly Institution in Calcutta in First Arts (FA) course.
-Though his formal education could not progress further, he continued self study and became an eminent littérateur of Bengal Reinsurance period.
-In 1883 Jaladhar joined Goalanda High School in Rajabari, Faridpur in the post of third teacher with a salary of 25 rupees.
+He appeared in the Minor Examination in 1871 from Goalanda Bengali school and received a scholarship.
+In 1878 Jaladhar passed the Entrance Examination from Kumarkhali English High School, and got admission to the General Assembly Institution in Calcutta in the First Arts (FA) course.
+Though his formal education could not progress further, he continued self-study and became an eminent littérateur of the Bengal Renaissance period.
+In 1883 Jaladhar joined Goalanda High School in Rajabari, Faridpur, in the post of third teacher with a salary of 25 rupees.

-in 1885 Jaladhar married Smt.
-Sukumary Debi, daughter of Ambia Charan Mitra of Nadia and greta great grand daughter of Raghu Nandan Mitra, Dewan of Maharaja Krishna Chandra of Nadia.
+In 1885, Jaladhar married Smt.
+Sukumary Debi, daughter of Ambia Charan Mitra of Nadia and great-great-granddaughter of Raghu Nandan Mitra, Dewan of Maharaja Krishna Chandra of Nadia.

-After a few years Jaladhar suffered the greatest loss in his life.
-During this time his mother, wife and daughter died in a quick succession.
-In 1887 his new born daughter died on the twelfth day of her birth.
+After a few years, Jaladhar suffered the greatest loss in his life.
+During this time his mother, wife, and daughter died in quick succession.
+In 1887 his newborn daughter died on the twelfth day of her life.
 His wife also died in another twelve days.
 Within three months he lost his mother.
-Unable to bear with the grief, Jaladhar left for Himalayas and became a Paribrajak Sadhu (traveler-saint).
-In 1891 he came back from Himalayas and joined as a teacher in Mahishadal Raj School.
+Unable to bear with the grief, Jaladhar left for the Himalayas and became a Paribrajak Sadhu (traveler-saint).
+In 1891 he came back from the Himalayas and joined as a teacher in Mahishadal Raj School.
 He remarried Smt.
-Haridasi Debi of Datta family of Usti in 1893.
-In 1899 he left teaching job and shifted to Calcutta to explore a new profession - journalism.
+Haridasi Debi of the Datta family of Usti in 1893.
+In 1899 he left his teaching job and shifted to Calcutta to explore a new profession - journalism.